 There are many different spam filtering solutions, configured by many different system administrators who can all make up their own filter rules.
 It will happen that your email ends up sometimes in a spam folder.

-If this consistently happens with a specific recipient, please ask them to check with their system administrator what is the reason this happens.
+If this consistently happens with a specific recipient, please ask them to check why this is happening with their system administrator .